Prof. Lucia Mokrá

 Chairperson of the Board

-Prof. Lucia Mokráis the Dean of the Faculty of Social and Economic Sciences at Comenius University in Bratislava, Slovakia.
+Prof. Lucia Mokrá is the Dean of the Faculty of Social and Economic Sciences at Comenius University in Bratislava, Slovakia.
 Her main research interests regard the wider concept of European citizenship, fundamental rights after the Lisbon Treaty, the principle of non-discrimination in EU law, humanitarian aid and development cooperation.
-Having served in the Board of TEPSA since November 2016, Prof. Mokráhas taken office as Chairperson of the Board since 1 July 2019 for a 3-year mandate, after being elected nemine contradicente by TEPSA’s General Assembly in June 2019.
+Having served in the Board of TEPSA since November 2016, Prof. Mokrá was re-elected for a second three-year term as TEPSA Chairperson at TEPSA’s Czech Pre-Presidency Conference, after having initially taken office since 1 July 2019, and after being elected nemine contradicente by TEPSA’s General Assembly in June 2019.

 Mr. Dries Callens